KonstantinHoffmann/LanguagePhylogenies/README.md

 It comes with three parameters, the **birth rate** {% eqinline \lambda %}, the **death rate {% eqinline \mu %}** and the **sampling proportion {% eqinline \rho %}**.
 In terms of language evolution a birth event happens, if there is a diversification of two languages and a death event is a language going extinct.
 The sampling proportion is the relative amount of languages in our analysis compared to the total amount of languages existing in the clade.

 These three parameters are correlated to each other, so we need to have a strong prior for at least one of these parameters in order to robustly estimate the others.
 It makes sense to chose the sampling proportion as we know of almost every language spoken in the world.
-Glottolog {% cite Glottolog --file LanguagePhylogenies/master_refs.bib  %} lists 45 Central Pacific languages and we have 20 of them in our data set, so we would expect a sampling proportion of ca. 44%.
+Glottolog {% cite Glottolog --file LanguagePhylogenies/master_refs.bib  %} lists 45 Central Pacific languages and we have 20 of them in our dataset, so we would expect a sampling proportion of ca. 44%.
 A good candidate for {% eqinline \rho %} is the Beta distribution: It allows values between 0 and 1 and has most of its weight centered around its mean {% eqinline \frac{a}{a+b} %}, where we chose for {% eqinline a%} the amount of sampled languages and for {% eqinline b %} the amount of unsampled languages.

 <figure>
 	<img style="width:100%;" src="figures/BetaPrior.png" alt="">